Dulainmu/SkillX-Frontend/DEPLOYMENT.md

 ```

 ### Double Slash Issues
 If you see URLs with double slashes like `https://skillx-backend-production.up.railway.app//api/users/login`, the frontend URL generation has been fixed to handle this automatically.

+### Mentor Dashboard
+The mentor dashboard now uses a simplified header without user navigation elements, providing a cleaner interface focused on project review functionality.